MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-11-01-how-grug-catches-runtime-errors.md

 See [grug.c](https://github.com/MyNameIsTrez/grug/blob/main/grug.c) for the full implementation.

+## Runnable example

-## Runnable example of handling division by 0
+This runnable example shows how grug handles division by 0.

 ### Compiling